Skip to main content

 Discover jobs that would suit you, find and apply for vacancies, and prepare for interviews.

 Search for jobs in government, sign up for job alerts and find out how to apply for government vacancies.

-You'll need to agree on your pay, hours and working conditions.
-You can get money to help pay the costs of starting a new job.
+Before you accept a job, you need to agree on your pay, hours and working conditions.
+You can apply for money to help pay the costs of starting a new job.

 When you start a new job, you'll automatically be enrolled in KiwiSaver if you're eligible and not a member already.
 You can also join through your current employer or directly with a provider.

-Dates for national public holidays and regional anniversary days.
+Dates when employees get national public holidays and regional anniversary days.

 There are 4 public holidays over Christmas and New Year.

 Only Good Friday and Easter Monday are public holidays.
 Easter Sunday is not a public holiday, and shops can choose to open if their local council lets them.

-If you work on a public holiday and it’s a day you usually work, you'll get an alternative holiday — a paid day off you can take later.
-This is sometimes also called a day in lieu.
+If you work on a public holiday and it’s a day you usually work, you may get a paid day off you can take later.
+This is usually called an alternative holiday or a day in lieu.

 Anyone can ask their employer to transfer a public holiday to another day.